Last Updated: June 18, 2026

 - Can be less efficient or not an option in a home without ducts

-As you may have guessed by the name, a ductless air conditioner doesn’t require ductwork.
+As you may have guessed by the name, a Ductless Mini-Split Air Conditioner doesn’t require ductwork.
 With mini-splits, each room or zone gets a wall-mounted indoor unit connected to a single outdoor condenser.

-Mini-split AC units are a great option for older homes or a spaces that typically don’t have ductwork, such as finished basements, attics, garages, and master bedrooms.
+Mini-split AC units are a great option for older homes, home additions, finished basements, garages, and other spaces that typically don’t have ductwork.

 It’ll be much more efficient than relying on an open window or fan to keep your home cool during hot and humid Wisconsin summers.
-Ductless air conditioners also have built-in heat pumps to keep your home warm when the temperatures drop.
+Ductless Mini-Split Air Conditioners also have built-in heat pumps to keep your home warm when the temperatures drop.

 Best for